omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 To change a module property, right-click on it and select the :guilabel:`Properties` menu item from the context menu or select the module and modify that property in the :guilabel:`Properties View`.
 Alternatively, you can press :kbd:`Ctrl+Enter` when the module is selected.
-NED properties like name, type, and vector size are available on :guilabel:`General` tab.
+NED properties like name, type, and vector size are available on the :guilabel:`General` tab.
 Visual properties like icon, size, color, border, etc. can be set on the :guilabel:`Appearance` tab.
-You may check how your module will look like in the preview panel at the bottom of the dialog.
+You can check how your module will look in the preview panel at the bottom of the dialog.

 .. figure:: pictures/NED-Properties.png
    :width: 60%